In their classic Your Money or Your Life, Joe Dominguez and Vicki Robin argue that the relationship between spending and happiness is non-linear.

 Note: To make things easier, I've created a free PDF version of this project for you to download and print: Your Personal Mission Statement.

-During our discussion, host Joe Saul-Sehy and I talked about people who reach their goals but then lose their way.
-There are a lot of people out there who dig out of debt only to fall back into the pit.
+Many people spend years digging out of debt only to fall back into the pit.
 Or there are folks like me who manage to lose fifty pounds but then gain it all back.
-(I've done that twice before.)
+(I've done that twice before.
+I'm in the middle of a gain right now — but I'm trying to put the brakes on.)

-A big problem, Joe said, is that people forget to ask themselves, “What next?”
+I think the big problem is that people forget to ask themselves, “What next?”
 They have a plan to get out of debt or to lose weight, but they don't have a plan for what follows.
 I think another issue is that people pick the wrong goals.

 - Your aim shouldn't be to get out of debt.
 Your aim should be to boost your personal profit; debt reduction then becomes an inevitable side effect.